TBFY/knowledge-graph-API/documentation/documentation.md

     These four services will show all the information related to the organiations.
 All the examples have been generated with the organisation id "ocds-0c46vo-0001-509cac8d-c115-4587-af06-8e94214ba148_Award_068aaf69-f37c-4121-a334-a9c8649225b4_Supplier_Peugeot%20Motor%20Company%20PLC" but you can use any of those shown in the first service by replacing the example identifier with one of your choice.

     [GET /organisation](http://tbfy.librairy.linkeddata.es/kg-api/organisation) - Gets a list of organisations - [See query](https://raw.githubusercontent.com/TBFY/knowledge-graph-API/master/resources/organisation/get.sparql)

+    It is possible to filter the resulting list using two parameters:
+    * Name of the organisation: Adding the parameter ?name=xxx
+    * Jurisdiction of the organisation: Adding the parameter ?juristiction=xx

+    It is also possible to use both paraeters together by using ?name=xxx+juristiction=xx

+    Here you are an example of the organisations that contain "met" in the name [GET /organisation?name=met](https://tbfy.librairy.linkeddata.es/kg-api/organisation?name=met)

+    Here you are another example of the organisations that belong to Great Britain [GET /organisation?jurisdiction=gb](https://tbfy.librairy.linkeddata.es/kg-api/organisation?jurisdiction=gb)

+    And, finally, the list of organisations that its name contains "met" and belong to Great Britain [GET /organisation?jurisdiction=gb+name=met](https://tbfy.librairy.linkeddata.es/kg-api/organisation?jurisdiction=gb+name=met)

     [GET /organisation/{id}](http://tbfy.librairy.linkeddata.es/kg-api/organisation/ocds-0c46vo-0001-509cac8d-c115-4587-af06-8e94214ba148_Award_068aaf69-f37c-4121-a334-a9c8649225b4_Supplier_Peugeot%20Motor%20Company%20PLC) - Find an organisation by ID - [See query](https://raw.githubusercontent.com/TBFY/knowledge-graph-API/master/resources/organisation/getById.sparql)